SUSE-Developer-Community/sandbox-welcome-content/content/stratos.md

 ![Logging In](/images/stratos/login.png)

-When you first log in, you will be greeted by a list of applications and pages you have "favorited".
-As this is your first time logging in, it will be empty.
+When we first log in, we will be greeted by a list of applications and pages we have "favorited".
+As this is our first time logging in, it will be empty.
 ![Applications 1](/images/stratos/favorites-init.png)

 ## Applications